Dr-Crawford/AutoSpect-Software-Suite/README.md

 ## About

 AutoSpect is developed for advanced mass spectrometry imaging data analysis, with an emphasis on making complex LA-ICP-TOF-MS workflows accessible through an integrated graphical environment.
+For citation information, see the [Citation](#citation) section.

 **Developer:** Andrew M. Crawford, Ph.D.
 **Michigan State University**